dcronqvist/Arachne/README.md

 #### **Connection Response (CRS)**

 This packet is sent by the server to the client, and is used to respond to a Connection Request packet.
-This response will either be a success or a failure, and upon failure, the packet will also contain a reason for the failure.
+This response will contain a code that will indicate the outcome of the connection request.

 ```
 [packet type = 0x03] (1 byte)
-[success] (1 byte)
+[code]               (1 byte)
-[reason length] (uint32, 4 bytes)
-[reason string] (variable length, UTF-8 encoded)
 ```

 ### During connection packets